How to Detect Page Rotation

 • PageNumber: Indicates the zero-based index of the page.

-• RotationAngle: Provides the corrective rotation angle in degrees.
-This angle can be applied to the Rotate method to return the image to right-side-up rotation.
-For example, if the image is rotated 90 degrees clockwise, the angle returned will be 270, which can then be passed to the Rotate method as input.Rotate(RotationAngle).
+• RotationAngle: Provides the rotation angle in degrees.
+This angle can be used with the Rotate method to return the image to its upright orientation.
+For example, if an image is rotated 90 degrees clockwise, you would pass an angle of 270 (calculated as 360 - 90) to the Rotate method to straighten it.

 • HighConfidence: Indicates the level of confidence in the orientation result, which helps in handling edge cases more effectively.